Continuous monitoring of the insulation level (from megohms to gigohms) increases test efficiency and product quality

 HV applications place very high demands on the material, the individual components and the overall system, which can only be achieved, among other things, through appropriate material selection, design decisions during construction, clearances of the air and creepage distances or additional insulation.

-Just as much attention is paid to the insulation level of the application and here a simple electrical connection becomes a real challenge: The parallel connection of several components in the vehicle.
+Just as much attention is paid to the insulation level of the application and here a simple electrical cause and effect relationship becomes a real challenge: The parallel connection of several components in the vehicle.

 In electric vehicles, the individual components are connected in parallel with the HV battery.
 This means that as the number of HV components increases, the insulation resistance of the overall system decreases.
 Remember: The resistance of the overall system of a parallel circuit is always smaller than the smallest individual resistance and this also applies to the insulation resistances in electric vehicles.